 Brain hemorrhage

-A brain hemorrhage is bleeding in or around the brain.
-Causes of brain hemorrhage include high blood pressure, abnormally weak blood vessels that leak, drug abuse, and trauma.
+around the brain.
+Causes of brain hemorrhage include high blood pressure,

 Causes